noitanigami72/noitanigami72.github.io/README.md

 ## About me

+Since I much care about the overall quality around me, in Software Quality Assurance I've found finally my way of life, satisfaction of giving the best of me.
+Now in 2025 it's been 4 years that I conduct both manual and automatic tests, in teams and on my own.
-I have a quality-oriented analytical mindset with the strong drive to deliver great software through both manual and automatic tests
+I have a quality-oriented analytical mindset with the strong drive to deliver great software.

 ## Tech Stack